 Guidance & Benchmarking

 Whole Life Carbon assessments are guided by the RICS Whole life carbon assessment for the built environment’ Professional Statement (November 2017) document.
-This guide was developed to standardise whole life carbon assessments and provides specific guidance on the methodology outlined in EN 15978.
-As a result, the objective of a WLCA is to ensure carbon impacts are mitigated throughout a project’s lifecycle.
-Furthermore, the reporting should allow future comparisons of results and enable benchmarking and target setting.
+RICS developed this guide to standardise whole life carbon assessments.
+It provides specific guidance on the methodology outlined in EN 15978.

 At present, two primary benchmarks are available–the benchmarks provided within the RICS Professional Statement and those recommended by LETI (London Energy Transformation Initiative).
 These benchmarks allow clients to see how their buildings perform in comparison.